muscbridge/PyDesigner/README.md

 ### FSL
 FSL is a collection of tools and software used to process fMRI, MRI and DWI data.
 [Visit their installation page](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation) for download and installation guide.

 **FSL 6.0.1 is recommended.** All testing has been done using FSL 6.0.1.
-DESIGNER has not been tested with other versions of FSL.
+PyDesigner has not been tested with other versions of FSL.

 To check your FSL version: